strapi/documentation/docusaurus/docs/dev-docs/admin-panel-customization.md

 const captionStyle = {fontSize: '12px'}
 const imgStyle = {width: '100%', margin: '0' }

-The admin panel is a React based SPA (single-page-application).
+The admin panel is a React-based single-page application.
 It encapsulates all the installed plugins of a Strapi application.
 Some of its aspects can be [customized](#customization-options), and plugins can also [extend](#extension) it.

 To start your strapi instance with hot reloading while developing, run the following command: